CCPBioSim/qmmm-workshop/README.md

 	- Select `wt.sp20.top` and set filetype as "AMBER7 Parm".
 Then press "Load".
 	- Browse to trajectory: us_traj.mdcrd.
 Set filetype as "AMBER Coordinates".
 Press "Load".
 - In the main menu, choose: Graphics --> Representations.
-- Create representations, e.g. "all" with Drawing Method "New Ribbons" and "resname CHO" with Drawing Method "DynamicBonds".
+- Create representations, e.g. "all" with Drawing Method "NewCartoon" and "resname CHO" with Drawing Method "DynamicBonds".

 Note how the bond lenghts of the C-O bond that is broken and the C-C bond that is formed change along the trajectory.